Stability properties and dynamics of solutions to viscous conservation laws with mean curvature operator: Stability properties of the steady states

 \subsection{Global existence for the initial-boundary value problem.}

 Of course, the first issue that has to be addressed is to study the solvability of the Cauchy-Dirichlet problem

 Finding a global existence result is here not a trivial matter.
-Indeed, quasilinear differential equations ruled by the curvature operator (or more in general by saturating diffusions) may display blow-up of the solutions, see \cite{GooKurRos,KurRos}. \smallbreak When dropping the boundary requirement and considering the Cauchy problem on the whole real line with ``small'' initial data, some results were obtained in \cite[Theorem 3.3]{KurRos}, where the authors remark the difficulties in giving a well-posedness result for general initial data.
+Indeed, quasilinear differential equations ruled by the curvature operator (or more in general by saturating diffusions) may display blow-up of the solutions, see \cite{GooKurRos,KurRos}.
+In this direction, it is worth mentioning the recent paper \cite{Zhang}, where the author shows that the Dirichlet problem for a curvature flow with driving force blows up with large initial data. \smallbreak When dropping the boundary requirement and considering the Cauchy problem on the whole real line with ``small'' initial data, some results were obtained in \cite[Theorem 3.3]{KurRos}, where the authors remark the difficulties in giving a well-posedness result for general initial data.
 We here recall such a statement. \begin{theorem} Consider the problem

 If $u_0 \in C^3$ and there exists $\alpha > 0$ such that

 then there exists a unique global classical solution $u(x, t) \in C^{2, 1}$ of \eqref{problema}. \end{theorem} Theorem \ref{EUG} was proved using the vanishing viscosity method, i.e., inserting a small regularizing part $\delta \partial_x^2 u$ inside the equation and providing uniform estimates on the corresponding sequence of (unique, regular and global) solutions $u_\delta$ for small $\delta$'s.
 Passing to the limit for $\delta\to0^+$, the authors obtained the unique classical solution of \eqref{problema}.
 In particular, in \cite{KurRos} it is shown that the solution of \eqref{problema} preserves the smallness condition satisfied by the initial datum and then the derivative $\partial_x u$ remains bounded for all times.
 A similar result holds in the case of classical solutions to the IBVP \eqref{burgers}. \begin{proposition} Let $\e, T > 0$ be fixed and let $u(\cdot,t)\in C^3(I)$ be a classical solution of the IBVP \eqref{burgers}, for $t\in[0,T]$.
 If